 These stains are very easy to remove.
 All you need to do is apply some liquid detergent to the stain and let it sit for 20 minutes.
 Now, rub the fabric together and wash with warm water after some time.
 If some color remains on the garment, then apply some diluted vinegar.

 Another method is using washing soda to treat such stains.
 Apply washing soda on the stain and allow it to soak overnight.
 Then wash as usual.

 11. Sweat Stains/ Yellowish Clothes

 With time, sweat stains and yellowness starts appearing on white-colored and even some light-colored clothes.
 So how to deal with this?

 Make a solution of lemon juice and warm water and then rub it gently on the stained area.
 Now, wash it as usual and dry the cloth under direct sunlight.
 If it’s just a collar stain, then rub some shampoo (even a good washing soap works) on the collar and rub the collar together.

 An easier and quicker way to get rid of sweat stains or yellowness from clothes is to use oxi-clean solution to treat the sweat stains.
-This stain remover is very efficient in dealing with stains and comes handy in winters when there is no sunlight.
+This stain remover is very efficient in dealing with stains and comes in handy in winters when there is no sunlight.
 Yes, it does not require you to dry clothes under sunlight.
-A must try!
+A must-try!

 If you like the hacks above, do share the post!